nabeken/go-ltsview/README.md

 Usage of ltsview:
   -i="": Specify comma-separated keys to ignore
-  -k="": Specify comma-separated keys to show -n=false: Set to true to disable colorize outputs
+  -k="": Specify comma-separated keys to show -n=false: Set to true to disable colorized outputs
 ```

 # Examples